 Erin met (the other) Aaron in 1996 and started looking for a property to farm in 2000.
 They found their farm and home in 2002, 9 miles from Corvallis in Philomath, nestled up on a hillside and surrounded by tall fir trees.

-Half of the farm is under cultivation, including two hoop houses, three propagation greenhouses and over 2,000 field dahlias.
-Close relationships with their neighbors have allowed them to expand their growing area by another acre.
+Half of the farm is under cultivation, including five hoop houses, three propagation greenhouses and over 10,000 field dahlias.
+Close relationships with their neighbors have allowed them to expand their growing area by 4 acres.

-Erin handles crop planning, selection, marketing and design, and Aaron does anything and everything on the farm.
+Erin handles crop planning, selection, marketing and design, and Aaron does the trucking and anything and everything on the farm.

 Erin and Aaron cultivate their flowers using organic and sustainable practices, and believe that as stewards of the land, they have a responsibility to nurture the plants and animals on their property.
 As growers and parents, Erin and Aaron have a deep respect for the beautiful place they call home and want to pass that along to their children.